-The Program provides that new directors, upon joining the Board, receive an initial restricted stock award, determined by a formula, for a number of shares equal to a base amount of \$130,000 (increasing 3% each fiscal year beginning in 2009) divided by the closing price per share of the Company's common stock on the Nasdaq on the date of grant.
-The Program also provides for an annual restricted stock award, determined by formula, for a number of shares equal to a base amount of \$76,000 (increasing 3% each fiscal year beginning in 2009) divided by the closing price per share of the Company's common stock on the Nasdaq on the date of the grant, which is the date of the Annual Meeting.
-In fiscal 2008, the Compensation Committee approved an automatic grant of shares equal to \$76,000 divided by the closing price per share of the Company's common stock on the Nasdaq on the date of the 2008 Annual Meeting and granted on June 18, 2008.
-Restricted stock awards granted to non-employee directors vest 1/3 on the first anniversary of the grant, 1/3 on the second anniversary of the grant and 1/3 on the third anniversary of the grant, provided that the individual's service has not terminated.
+The Program provides that new directors, upon joining the Board, receive an initial restricted stock award, determined by a formula, for a number of shares equal to a base amount of \$130,000 (increasing 3% each fiscal year beginning in 2009) divided by the closing price per share of the Company's common stock on the NASDAQ on the date of grant.
+The Program also provides for an annual restricted stock award, determined by formula, for a number of shares equal to a base amount of \$76,000 (increasing 3% each fiscal year beginning in 2009) divided by the closing price per share of the Company's common stock on the NASDAQ on the NASDAQ on the date of the grant, which is the date of the Annual Meeting.
+In fiscal 2009, the Compensation Committee approved an automatic grant of shares equal to \$78,281 divided by the closing price per share of the Company's common stock on the NASDAQ on the date of the 2009 Annual Meeting and granted on May 20, 2009.
+Restricted stock awards granted to non-employee directors vest one-third on the first anniversary of the grant, one-third on the second anniversary of the grant and one-third on the third anniversary of the grant, provided that the individual's service has not terminated.

-On June 18, 2008, each of Ms. Garrett and Messrs.
-Bjorklund, Bush, Ferber, Orban, and Seiler were granted restricted stock awards for 2,144 shares of common stock under the 2008 Plan.
+On May 20, 2009, Ms. Garrett and Messrs.
+Bjorklund, Bush, Ferber, Orban, and Seiler were each granted restricted stock awards for 2,186 shares of common stock under the 2008 Plan.
+On joining the Board, Mr. Quesnel received an initial restricted stock grant of 3,740 shares under the 2008 Plan.

-Other Compensation.
+Other Compensation

-Norman A. Ferber.
-Mr. Ferber receives compensation for his services pursuant to an Independent Contractor Consultancy Agreement ("Consultancy Agreement") with the Company that originally became effective February 1, 2000 and most recently was amended effective March 19, 2008.
-The agreement currently extends through January 31, 2012 ("Consultancy Termination Date").
+Mr. Ferber receives compensation for his services pursuant to an Independent Contractor Consultancy Agreement ("Consultancy Agreement") with the Company that originally became effective February 1, 2000 and most recently was amended effective January 6, 2010.
+The agreement currently extends through January 31, 2014 ("Consultancy Termination Date").
 While he serves as a consultant to the Company, Mr. Ferber receives a consulting fee of \$1,100,000 annually, paid in monthly installments, and has voluntarily declined the annual retainer and meeting fees otherwise payable to non-employee directors.
 Mr. Ferber continues to receive restricted stock under the Company's Equity Incentive Plans.
 The Consultancy Agreement will terminate in the event of Mr. Ferber's death, and provides for the Company to reimburse Mr. Ferber (including a gross-up amount for applicable income taxes) for estimated premiums, from 2006 through the Consultancy Termination Date, on a life insurance policy for Mr. Ferber with a death benefit of \$2,000,000.